State Department of Fish & Game (DFG) gives Makepeace to kill rare species, destroy about 350 acres of habitat for fake bogs, strip mines & solar

 46 Federal Road, Carver, 2011 Take permit for Eastern Box Turtle habitat to build cranberry bog and reservoir.
 10 years later bog not build, active strip mine instead.

-At least six strip mine and solar projects given Take Permits by MassWildlife
+At least six strip mine and solar projects approved by MassWildlife to kill protected species and destroy their habitat

 160 Tihonet Road, Wareham 50 acres sand mining & solar.
 Take permit for TEN SPECIES, including 2 endangered species, 2014 to present.
 MassWildlife REDREW the Priority Habitat to cut out the area destroyed by Makepeace’s solar project!
 See the Take Permit below.